nylki/Arducam-Obscura/README.md

 Creating the pinhole
 ---------------------
 A pinhole is needed as well of course.
 It should have a diameter of ~0.3mm with a distance of approx. 40mm from pinhole to sensitive film plane. (focal length)
 The pinhole should also have a good and round shape.
 Using a magnifier helps.
-For good results use a black coated aluminum foil, the smallest stitching needle, sandpaper you can find and a good scanner.
+For good results use a black coated aluminum foil, the smallest stitching needle you can find, sandpaper  and a good scanner.
 Create a few holes with the foil lying flat on a hard surface.
 Press the needle with variating pressure.
 Don't apply too much pressure.
 Turn the metal foil 180° and smooth the edges with the sandpaper.
 Next scan the foil with the highest resolution possible and measure the holes.
-Select the hole with the best shape and size. size shouldn't be more than 0.5mm and not less than 0.2mm.
+Select the hole with the best shape and size.
+Although using the scanner + software for measurement and selection is useful, very good results can be achieved with enough light, a magnifier and a ruler with a small enough scala. size shouldn't be more than 0.5mm and not less than 0.2mm.
 For the optimum diameter to use, consult material on pinhole cameras/ camera obscura.
 Source I used include: http://www.pinhole.cz/en/pinholecameras/pinhole_01.html , http://www.f295.org/main/showthread.php?16595-Optimum-Pinhole-Size , http://www.huecandela.com/hue-x/pin-pdf/Prober-%20Wellman.pdf .